hamza3256/Micromorpher/docs/install.md

 ## Running the Examples

 For the _Currency Exchange_ application, follow the instructions in _CurrencyExchangeDemo.md_.
-For _The Answer_, follow the instructions in _TheAnswer.md_.
+For _The Answer_, follow the instructions in _TheAnswerDemo.md_.